 5. Communicating to your students

-Blackboard Interaction tools: Discussions, Blogs, Journals, & more
+Canvas Interaction tools: Discussions, Blogs, Journals, & more

 Wednesday, April 8, 1:00 pm

-This Zoom session will cover different approaches in Blackboard to promote integration with, and between, students using Discussions, Blogs, Journals, & more.
+This Zoom session will cover different approaches in Canvas to promote integration with, and between, students using Discussions, Blogs, Journals, & more.
 Pedagogical approaches to interaction and best practices will be covered as well.

 In this Zoom session on Zoom, we’ll cover advanced features and functionality in Zoom.
 Breakout rooms, Polling and Whiteboard are some of the topics.
 We will also cover using additional devices as document cameras/whiteboards.